lcmen/devbox/README.md

-# DevBox
+# devbox

-Ansible script to provision my development environment based on Ubuntu (ElementaryOS, pop_os!, etc.).
+Ansible playbook to provision my development environment based on Ubuntu and its derivatives (ElementaryOS, Pop!_OS, etc.).

 ## Run